 Confidence in the US equipment and leasing sector declined in February this year, against January, according to the Equipment Leasing & Finance Foundation, a non-profit industry research body.

-The foundation reported that confidence in the equipment finance market in March is 46.0, a decrease from the February index of 58.7, which represents a 21.6% decline.
+As a result, the foundation reported that confidence in the equipment finance market in March is 46.0, a decrease from the February index of 58.7, which represents a 21.6% decline.

 The foundation’s Monthly Confidence Index is designed to collect leadership data and report on a qualitative assessment of both the prevailing business conditions and expectations for the future as reported by key executives from the $900bn (£698bn; €822bn) equipment finance sector.